Founded in 1997, Second Generation is a non-profit theater company dedicated to

 Click here for a detailed history of In The Works readings.

 The company first burst onto the nation’s stage with the acclaimed Off-Broadway musical Making Tracks in 1999.
 The show was produced throughout the U.S. and Taiwan, including a record-breaking 2004 run at San Jose Repertory.
 2g has also partnered with some of the country’s most exciting and prestigious theatre companies to co-produce world premieres of new Asian American plays, including Masha No Home with Ensemble Studio Theatre and Youngblood, The Karaoke Show, directed by Diane Paulus with Project 400 at El Flamingo, and American Hwangap with the Lark Play Development Center.

 Second Generation also created and produced the Concert of Excellence, featuring the Remy Martin XO Excellence Awards (now the AXA Awards) on some of New York City’s most important and historic stages, including The New York State Theatre, Jazz at Lincoln Center, and Carnegie Hall.

-Founded in 1997 by Welly Yang, he was succeeded by Artistic Director Lloyd Suh (2005-10) and Carla Ching (2010-12).
-2g is currently led by Artistic Director Victor Maog and Managing Director Jane Jung, and has become one of the country’s most important incubators of Asian American theatrical talent, developing new plays from a new generation of Asian American dramatists, providing early-career opportunities for young actors, and reaching out to newer and more diverse audiences.
+Founded in 1997 by Welly Yang, he was succeeded by Artistic Director Lloyd Suh (2005-10), Carla Ching (2010-12) and Victor Malana Maog (2012-2020).
+2g has become one of the country’s most important incubators of Asian American theatrical talent, developing new plays from a new generation of Asian American dramatists, providing early-career opportunities for young actors, and reaching out to newer and more diverse audiences.